aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/documentation/cdk-stacks/README.md

-# Guidance for Connected Mobility - Modular CDK Architecture
+# Guidance for Connected Mobility on AWS - Modular CDK Architecture

 This directory contains a modular CDK implementation of the Connected Mobility Solution, designed to replace the existing Makefile-based deployment with a more maintainable and testable approach.